 Making use of the new technology - augmented-reality (AR), buying IKEA furniture has become fuss-free.
 The app allows consumers to ‘place’ IKEA furniture into their spaces virtually.
 Most importantly, the app is able to scale the products based on the rooms’ dimensions, up to 98% accuracy.

 We are already impressed!
 Moreover, 2,000 IKEA products are available on the app.
-This has captured the hearts of tech-savvy millennials who are all about being fuss-free, convenience and technology.
+This has captured the hearts of tech-savvy millennial who are all about being fuss-free, convenience and technology.
 The newly implemented app features would prevent consumers from going through the anxiety of being afraid of buying wrong furniture.
 So get going, download the app and get these furniture into your house!
 It is no surprise how this innovative marketing campaign went viral in 2017.

 One main takeaway from this marketing campaign is to always try to incorporate usability into a marketing campaign.
 This campaign has not only bring convenience to consumers, but also branded IKEA as an innovative and tech-savvy brand.
 By solving the needs of consumers, brands are bound to put themselves in a positive light.